 Start with your goals.
 Decide where this program needs to go.

-Why are you launching a channel partner program?
+Why are you building a channel partner program?
 What area of the business is this program intended to grow?
 How much sales revenue can this channel partner program add to your budget?
 Answer these questions, then back the answers into a clear strategy and structure.

 There are three common channel partner program strategies to review: